 The surface of the plate must not be too moist because the added liquid must soak in so the cells remain stationary.
 For this purpose, about 0.1-0.3 ml inoculum is taken in each plate.

-- Colonies form on the surface of the media, so this technique to is good in case of differential media.
+- Colonies form on the surface of the media, so this technique to is good in the case of differential media.

 - This technique requires previously prepared plates.